 Accommodation in Canmore is not included.
 A variety of accommodation options exist in both Canmore and Banff, including campsites, hostels, all levels of hotels as well as condo-style accommodation with kitchens or suites.
 We recommend that you book your own pre and post-trip accommodations well in advance as all levels of accommodations in the Bow Valley fill quickly.

 Food is not supplied.
 You will need lunch and something to drink each day.
-Bring plenty to drink and a lunch plus energy snacks.
+Bring plenty to drink and lunch plus energy snacks.

 Equipment and Clothing

-The course fee includes use of ropes, draws, harness, helmet, belay device and shared technical gear although you should feel free to bring any gear you already have.
+The course fee includes the use of rock shoes and technical gear although you should feel free to bring any gear you already have.